jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (a) the results of the investigation and audit:
   (b) a summary of the results of the investigation and audit with details of where to obtain the full results.
 (4) The Secretary may recover the costs of investigating or auditing from the holder of class 4 operator’s licences in accordance with regulations made under section 370.
-(5) A person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
+(5) A person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $5,000.

 ### 118 Certain persons must not seek, receive, or offer benefits with conditions attached
 (1) A holder of, or key person in relation to, a class 4 operator’s licence or a class 4 venue licence must not knowingly receive or seek money, a benefit, an advantage, a privilege, or a gift from the following persons if the receipt has a condition attached to it and whether the receipt or condition is direct, indirect, formal, informal, or otherwise: